hdzierz/Report_BAF/untitled.md

 *   Increased awareness of the importance of data and its efficient management to PFR
 *   Agreeing on, and formalising. the principles and messages constitutes a major step forward.
 *   It is now possible to work with clear purpose towards implementing these guiding principles
+- Data can be transferred to/form PFR servers at much higher rates with Globus
+- iRODS capabilities and be tested
+- Metalnx metadata templates can be created
+- Data can be catalogued in iRODS for testing
+- The testing phase for iRODS data cataloguing, metadata templating, and Globus data transfers is complete.

 -	What is the impact